xlandscape/XSprayDrift-Component/README.md

 ## Getting Started
-The component is intended to be used within Landscape Models that require simulation of spray-drift.
+The component can be used within Landscape Models that require simulation of spray-drift.

 ### Prerequisites
 A fully set up Landscape Model variant.
 See the Landscape Model core `README` for further details.